coderbyheart/exploring-better-ways-to-write-tests/slides.md

 ![Idea](./idea.jpg)

-# Visualize data flows
+# Interactive Architecture Diagram

-- We need to put the flow of events first
+We need to put the flow of events first

+- Show all the Features, filter by feature -> show only the components and events used
+- Show all the components, filter by component -> which features use this component?
+  - Which features have a lot of overlap in component usage
+- Inventory of all events -> filter events that include e.g. an email, which components are used?

 # Thank you